chayhamm/chayhamm/README.md

 My goal with coding is to become a Frontend developer in `HTML, CSS, JS, SQL`

+I love to listen to house party songs

 ## Projects

 I have made a lot of Discord Bots in **Python** for personal use or for some other people.